felicepagano/buildo-conf-api/README.md

 ## Running the tests

-Under the node/test folder you can find a package.json file.
-This is a copy of the ./node/src/package.json.
-I didn't find a nice way to share the two files, so I'm fine with a little effort to mantains both.
+Under the `./node/test` folder you can find the `package.json` file.
+This is a copy of the `./node/src/package.json`.
+I didn't find a nice way to share the two files, so I'm fine with a little effort to maintains both.

 You need the following steps to run tests: